 Results: Patients will be notified of their results the same day or within 24 hours of their visit.

-Siskiyou Community Health Center is committed to the health and well-being of the community and will continue to care for our patients during the COVID-19 outbreak.
-It is our intention to avoid sending patients to the Emergency Room whenever possible so they can care for the most critical patients.
-In order to maintain the highest level of safety for our patients, staff, and health care providers, we’ve made some changes in protocol and have implemented the use of telemedicine visits when appropriate.
+Siskiyou Community Health Center is committed to the health and well-being of the community.
+To maintain the highest level of safety for our patients, staff, and healthcare providers, we’ve made some protocol changes and implemented telemedicine visits when appropriate.
 For all patients seen in the office, be assured we have a rigorous cleaning process of the entire clinic to prevent the spread of infection.

 - Postpartum visits, as determined by your clinical provider